 This doesn’t necessarily mean that the bird is suffering from an avian respiratory problem or one involving the beak, tongue or oral cavity, either.
 It can be a sign of any kind of medical problem.
 (Of course, a change in vocalization, meaning a bird sounding hoarse, developing a squeak or producing unusual sounds when breathing, can indicate a respiratory problem.)
 If your bird suddenly stops talking, vocalizing or making its usual morning or evening screaming sessions, this should prompt a visit to your avian veterinarian.

 Feather picking can be a sign of a problem on the inside of a bird and not always something related to the feathers themselves.
-For example, I have a darling patient named Zoe, a beautiful jenday conure, that always begins picking out feathers under her right wing over her back when she is developing air sacculitis on that side.
-When I auscult (use a stethoscope) to listen to her lungs and air sacs, her respiratory sounds are always harsh and abnormal when she has been picking at the feathers over that area.
+For example, a bird may begin picking out feathers under their right wing over their back when they’re developing air sacculitis on that side.

 One common sign that a bird might not be feeling well is if it suddenly becomes a picky or fussy eater.
 A bird that loves its veggies or fruit treat might suddenly stop eating those entirely and begin consuming only pellets.
 Or the opposite occurs, and the bird stops eating seeds or pellets, choosing to eat only fresh foods daily instead.
 Anytime you notice your bird developing a drastic change in its eating habits, look into it further.